On the mathematical and foundational significance of the uncountable: Main results II

 \subsubsection{Computing the Suslin functional}

 We show that the Suslin functional $S$ can be computed by the combination of Feferman's $\mu$ and the functional $\Xi$ arising from the Lindel\"of lemma for $\N^{\N}$.
-Regarding the latter, we recall that Lindel\"of already proved that Euclidean space is \emph{hereditarily Lindel\"of} in \cite{blindeloef} around 1903.
-Now, the latter hereditary property implies that $\N^{\N}$ has the Lindel\"of property, since $\N^\N$ is homeomorphic to the irrationals in $[0,1]$ using continued fractions expansion.
+Furthermore, the Lindel\"of lemma for $\N^{\N}$ (not involving $\Xi$) and the axiom $(\mu^{2})$ are seen to imply $\FIVE$.